Manufacturing in China vs. Vietnam: Which Is Superior?

 Q: Is Vietnam cheaper than China for manufacturing?

-Yes, in terms of labor costs.
-Vietnam is generally 30 – 60% cheaper than China.
-However, logistics and part sourcing can add to total costs, depending on the product.
+Generally speaking, yes.
+In terms of labor costs specifically, Vietnam is approximately 30 – 60% cheaper than China.
+However, logistical challenges, material and component sources, and other considerations can add to the total cost, which could tip the scale in China’s favor.

 Q: Which location is better for high-volume production?